ILIAS-TechnicalBoard/ILIAS/docs/development/maintenance-coordinator.md

 <a name="role-of-a-coordinator"></a>
 ## Role of the Coordinator

-The Coordinator is not the owner of the component but much more the curator.
+The Coordinator is not the owner of the component but rather the curator.
 The coordinator ensures the quality of contributions to the component and makes it possible for others to contribute.
 The coordinator is responsible that the documentation is kept up to date by the contributors and that the guidelines of the component are met.
 The coordinator moderates the discussion to find a vision and about the development.
-The coordinator further is contact for any sort of question that may arise about the respective component.
+The coordinator further acts as single point of contact for any sort of question that may arise about the respective component.

-The motivation of the coordinator is mostly driven by the need of a reliable component for a certain aspect.
+The motivation of the coordinator is mostly driven by the need of a reliable component.
 Further, the coordinator is probably the most attractive contractor for clients aiming to change aspects of the component due to the very in-depth know-how and the listing as coordinator.

 The PM and the TB appoint or replace coordinators.
 The coordinator role belongs to a person, not a company.
-Since the role builds on social capital in the community and a vision of the component it will be near impossible to leave that role at a company when moving on.
+Since the role builds on social capital in the community and a vision of the component it will be near impossible to leave that role with a company when a coordinator moves on.

 It is encouraged that two people share the role of the coordinator for one component to enhance it's [Bus factor](https://en.wikipedia.org/wiki/Bus_factor).